zomux/lanmt/README.md

 ```

 LaNMT implements a latent-variable framework for non-autoregressive neural machine translation.
 As you can guess from the code, it's has a simple architecture but powerful performance.
-For the details of this model, you can in our paper on Arxiv https://arxiv.org/abs/1908.07181 .
+For the details of this model, you can check our paper on Arxiv https://arxiv.org/abs/1908.07181 .
 To cite the paper:

 ```
 @article{Shu2019LaNMT,